Hope you're ready to be swept away into magical lands, because the list of

 'Girls of Paper and Fire' by Natasha Ngan (Nov.
 6; Jimmy Patterson Books)

-Natasha Ngan's Girls of Paper and Fire is an action-packed, feminist, LGBTQ fantasy that is inspired by Asian mythology and the author's own experiences growing up in Malaysia.
+is an action-packed, feminist, LGBTQ fantasy that is inspired by Asian mythology and the author's own experiences growing up in Malaysia.
 Every year, the eight girls from the oppressed Paper caste are called on to serve the king as, essentially, concubines.
 This year, 17-year-old Lei is chosen because her golden eyes remind the king of her mother, who was taken years ago.
 Lei relents, in hope that she can find her mother, and ends up falling in love — not with the abusive king, but with another Paper Girl named Wren.
+Girls of Paper and Fire Click here to buy.

 'Little White Lies' by Jennifer Lynn Barnes (Nov.
 6; Freeform)